-NEW!!
-English Grammar Series: Sentences$90
+English Grammar Series: Sentences

 This 6 week class focuses on sentences as a whole.
 Understanding the types of sentences and how to form them helps to better understand the parts of speech and their function within a whole sentence.
 This course goes into depth on the various types of sentences, how sentences can be put together, and the various parts that can make up whole sentences.

-Week 2 covers the various types of phrases, clauses, and modifiers that can be used in a sentence.
+Various types of phrases, clauses, and modifiers that can be used in a sentence.

-Week 3 covers the different ways sentences can be put together: simple, compound, complex, and run-on sentences.
+The different ways sentences can be put together: simple, compound, complex, and run-on sentences.

-Week 4 covers active and passive voice.
+Active and passive voice.

-Week 5 covers the different types of whole sentences: declarative, interrogative, imperative, and exclamatory sentences.
+The different types of whole sentences: declarative, interrogative, imperative, and exclamatory sentences.

-In week 6, students will learn how to put all of this information from the class together as they learn how to diagram sentences!
+Students will learn how to put all of this information from the class together as they learn how to diagram sentences!